LGBT Rights Milestones Fast Facts

 December 3, 1996 - Hawaii's Judge Chang rules that the state does not have a legal right to deprive same-sex couples of the right to marry, making Hawaii the first state to recognize that gay and lesbian couples are entitled to the same privileges as heterosexual married couples.

-April 1997 - Comedian Ellen DeGeneres comes out as a lesbian on the cover Time magazine, stating, "Yep, I'm Gay."
+April 1997 - Comedian Ellen DeGeneres comes out as a lesbian on the cover of Time magazine, stating, "Yep, I'm Gay."

-April 30, 1997 - Ellen DeGeneres' character, Ellen Morgan on her self-titled TV series "Ellen," becomes the first leading character to come out on a prime time network television show.
+April 30, 1997 - DeGeneres' character, Ellen Morgan, on her self-titled TV series "Ellen," becomes the first leading character to come out on a prime time network television show.

-April 1, 1998 - Martin Luther King, Jr.'s widow, Coretta Scott King asks the civil rights community to help in the effort to extinguish homophobia.
+April 1, 1998 - Martin Luther King Jr.'s widow, Coretta Scott King, asks the civil rights community to help in the effort to extinguish homophobia.

-October 6-7, 1998 - Matthew Shepard is tied to a fence, beaten and left to die near Laramie, Wyoming.
+October 6-7, 1998 - Matthew Shepard is tied to a fence and beaten near Laramie, Wyoming.
 He is eventually found by a cyclist, who initially mistakes him for a scarecrow.
+He later dies due to his injuries sustained in the beating.

-October 9, 1998 - Russell Henderson and Aaron McKinney from Laramie, Wyoming, make their first court appearance after being arrested for the attempted murder of Matthew Shepard.
+October 9, 1998 - Russell Henderson and Aaron McKinney from Laramie, Wyoming, make their first court appearance after being arrested for the attempted murder of Shepard.
 Eventually, they each receive two life sentences for killing Shepard.

-October 12, 1998 - Matthew Shepard dies from his injuries sustained in the beating.

-April 26, 2000 - Vermont being comes the first state to legalize civil-unions between same-sex couples.
+April 26, 2000 - Vermont becomes the first state to legalize civil-unions between same-sex couples.

 June 2003 - The US Supreme Court strikes down the "homosexual conduct" law, which decriminalizes same-sex sexual conduct, with their opinion in Lawrence v.
 Texas.
 The decision also reverses Bowers v.
 Hardwick, a 1986 US Supreme Court ruling that upheld Georgia's sodomy law.

-May 17, 2004 - The first legal same-sex marriage in the United States occurs in Massachusetts.
+May 17, 2004 - The first legal same-sex marriage in the United States takes place in Massachusetts.

 September 6, 2005 - The California legislature becomes the first to pass a bill allowing marriage between same-sex couples.
 Governor Arnold Schwarzenegger vetoes the bill.